ekremekc/ekremekc.github.io/_pages/about.md

   - /about.html
 ---

 Our research is centered around the optimization for engineering applications.
-We aim to use [Open Source Software (OSS)](https://en.wikipedia.org/wiki/Open-source_software) to push the boundaries of the computer.
+We aim to use [Open Source Software (OSS)](https://en.wikipedia.org/wiki/Open-source_software) in order to push the boundaries of the computer.
 We aim to apply certain optimization techniques and tools on wide spectrum of engineering problems such as:
 * acoustics/thermoacoustics
 * heat transfer
 * biomedicals